Tuomo Suntola: Early life

-Suntola was born in Tampere, Pirkanmaa, in 1943, during Continuation War.
+Suntola was born in Tampere, Pirkanmaa, in 1943, during the Continuation War.
 He showed interest in technology early on, building wooden replicas of second world war aircraft.
 In his teens his interests expanded and he progressed to radios and amplifiers.

 Education and career

 In 1971, Tuomo Suntola earned his PhD in semiconductor physics from the Helsinki University of Technology.
 After completing his PhD, Suntola made his first industrial development while working at VTT Technical Research Centre of Finland, a thin film humidity sensor "Humicap" for Vaisala Oy, a Finnish company specialized in meteorological instruments.

-In 1974 Suntola started the development of thin film electroluminescent displays in the Finnish company Instrumentarium Oy.
+In 1974, Suntola started the development of thin film electroluminescent displays in the Finnish company Instrumentarium Oy.
 He introduced the atomic layer epitaxy (ALE) technology, nowadays known as atomic layer deposition (ALD), as the solution for the manufacturing of the EL-devices which required thin films with very high dielectric strength.
-The technology was brought into industrial production of EL devices in mid 1980s by Lohja Corporation in Finland.
+The technology was brought into industrial production of EL devices in the mid-1980s by Lohja Corporation in Finland.
 Atomic Layer Deposition later became one of the key manufacturing techniques in the semiconductor device fabrication.

-In 1987 Suntola started Microchemistry Ltd as a subsidiary of the national oil company Neste Oy to apply the ALD technology to new application areas like thin film photovoltaic devices, heterogeneous catalysts, and most importantly, to semiconductor devices.
+In 1987, Suntola started Microchemistry Ltd as a subsidiary of the national oil company Neste Oy to apply the ALD technology to new application areas like thin film photovoltaic devices, heterogeneous catalysts, and most importantly, to semiconductor devices.
 In 1998, Microchemistry Ltd., and the ALD technology, was sold to Dutch ASM International, a major supplier of semiconductor manufacturing equipment; Microchemistry Ltd. became ASM Microchemistry Oy as ASM’s Finnish daughter company.
 In 1997, preceding the acquisition of Microchemistry Ltd, Suntola started as Research Fellow in the national energy company Fortum Corporation, created via the fusion of Neste Corporation, and the national Electric Utility Company.
 Suntola’s activity in Fortum was focused to renewable energies and advanced energy technologies.
 He retired from Fortum in 2004, but continues as a Board Member in Picosun Oy, a Finnish manufacturer of ALD reactors.
 He has important patents on ALD technology and thin film devices.

 Dynamic universe theory

-Since 1990s, Suntola has been working on a theory which he claims to be an replacement for the standard theories of relativity, quantum mechanics and cosmology.
+Since the 1990s, Suntola has been working on a theory which he claims to be a replacement for the standard theories of relativity, quantum mechanics and cosmology.
 The theory has been published in the book The Dynamic Universe – Toward a unified picture of physical reality.
 In a related book, The Short History of Science, Suntola traces the development of the scientific picture of reality from antique to present day, culminating in the Dynamic Universe theory.
+Suntola's theory has failed to pass peer review for publication in scientific journals and is considered pseudoscience.